You-Gao/Blog/game-reviews/a-short-hike.md

 </div>
 <br/><br/>

 - **Mountain (Environment):** The mountain also serves as the general playing ground for the player with different mechanics scattered throughout it and hidden locations spread throughout.
-Throughout the play-time of the player whether they are set-out by NPCs or in search of chests, the mountain allows the player to orient themselves and set-out new micro goals
+Throughout the play-time of the player whether they are set-out by NPCs or in search of chests, the mountain allows the player to orient themselves and set-out new micro goals.
     - M: Mountain Environment
     - D: Chest, NPCs, Items, etc.
     - A: Discovery and Exploration